 Our wildlife sound archive is part of the Australian National Wildlife Collection.

-There are sound recordings dating back to the 1950s, providing useful information about animal behaviour and evolution, as well as insights into taxonomy.
+The sound recordings dating back to the 1950s, providing useful information about animal behaviour and evolution, as well as insights into taxonomy.

-The sound archive covers:
+Our sound archive covers:

-Contributing to the wildlife sound archive
+Accessing the wildlife sound archive

 Our sound archive is progressively being digitised.
 Available recordings can be discovered through the Atlas of Living Australia.
 Sound recordings may only be accessed by researchers and educators under strict data licensing conditions.
 None may be used for commercial purposes.
 To request access please contact us.